 1. “I Did This Because I Love You”

-The people who gaslight in the relationship often use the word ‘love’ as a defence.
+The people who gaslight the relationship often use the word ‘love’ as a defence.
 They assume that they can manipulate their partner because they love them and care about them.
 They have the assumption that they know their partner better than the partner knows about himself/herself.
 Let’s understand through an example, a woman applied for higher studies in a foreign university, which was her childhood dream, but she got no response from the university.
-When the woman shared this with her husband, he said that maybe she is not applicable to apply for that university or the university might have had rejected her application due to a high cut-off that year.
+When the woman shared this with her husband, he said that maybe she is not applicable to apply for that university or the university might have rejected her application due to a high cut-off that year.
 Eventually, the woman sent mail to the authorities of that university to check her application status.
 The reply that she received from the other end shocked her.
-She found that her husband called the authorities and withdraw her name from the applicants, he told the authorities that his wife is no longer interested to take admission to that university.
+She found that her husband called the authorities and withdraw her name from the applicants, he told the authorities that his wife is no longer interested to take admitted to that university.
 She asked her husband about the same, and in his defence, he said that the university is not good at providing quality education, and it is not good for her career to pursue higher education from that university, he did this because he knows what is good for her and he loves her.
 Now, the victim, which is obviously the wife in this example, may start thinking that maybe she is not good at making her career decisions, and she should allow her husband to make these decisions, which eventually will make her lose her ability to make her own life decisions, and her gaslighter husband to easily manipulate her.

 2. “It’s All Your Fault/Maybe You are Paranoid”

 Shifting the blame to his/her partner is one of the most commonly used tactics by the gaslighting partner in the relationship.
 The person who gaslights shifts any argument in a way that you seem to be the culprit.
-For example, a woman found that her husband is having an affair with another woman, when she asked her husband, then instead of apologizing for his mistake he started arguing that he is involved with the other women because she never paid attention to him as she always gets busy with her work, and she is not good enough for him.
+For example, a woman found that her husband is having an affair with another woman, when she asked her husband, then instead of apologizing for his mistake he started arguing that he is involved with the other woman because she never paid attention to him as she always gets busy with her work, and she is not good enough for him.
 This tactic allows the gaslighter to get rid of what bad he has committed by shifting all the blame to the victim.
 As in this example, the woman may start feeling that maybe it is her fault that she was not a good partner, which makes her partner have an affair with another woman.
 It is observed that gaslighters are in constant need of attention all the time, but even if the gaslighting victim gives him/her full attention to the gaslighter, they still will say you are not caring and good enough for them.

 3. “Nobody Loves You”

 The gaslighter tends to detach his/her partner away from the partner’s close relatives or friends because of his/her assumption that others may steal or manipulate his/her partner from him/her, and no one else can love their partner except him/her.
 Mainly, a gaslighter tries to separate the victim from his/her close people because of his/her belief that these people can guide the victim that he/she is being gaslighted by his/her partner.
 Let’s understand it with an example, a boyfriend used to prohibit his girlfriend from attending any parties and going out with her friends.
-He used to build the stories that her friends does not like her, and they all talk bad about her behind her back, and they do not care about her.
+He used to build the stories that her friends do not like her, and they all talk bad about her behind her back, and they do not care about her.
 He even used to delete the texts from her mobile that she used to get from her friends so that the girlfriend may start thinking that her friends does not care for her and does not text her.
 The gaslighter partner wants to be the only priority in his/her partner’s life.

 4. “You are Overreacting/You are Very Sensitive or Emotional”